-- 1. Select a script to upload - 2.
-Upload the script to the Router - 3.
-Save & Apply the settings - 4.
-When the script is uploaded successfully, the file name and file directory will be displayed - 5.
-Enable the script, and it will run next time when the router starts up - 6.
-If more than one script is uploaded, you can move any of them up or down to rearrange the script order, and edit/delete the script
+- 1. Select a script to upload

+- 2. Upload the script to the Router

+- 3. When the script is uploaded successfully, the file name and file directory will be displayed here

+- 4. Enable the script, and it will run automatically next time when the router starts up

+- 5. If more than one script is uploaded, you can move any of them up or down to rearrange the script order, and edit/delete the scripts

+- 6. Check the script log

+- 7. Save & Apply the settings

-3.8.2 IPK Installer
+3.10.2 IPK Installer